pamudu-pankaja/recipe-finder/README.md

 📌 Overview :

 Recipe Finder is a simple Python project that helps users find recipes based on the ingredients they have.
-It fetches recipes from an API (or a local dataset) and displays relevant options.
+It fetches recipes from an API and displays relevant options.

 🛠️ Features